-4.3.11 It is the role of Water Resource Management Plans, which are produced by the water companies (in this case Severn Trent Water), to investigate in far greater detail the impact of water supply and demand on the natural environment.
-WRMPs are subject to scrutiny under the Habitats Regulations.

-4.3.12 A draft WRMP was produced by Severn Trent Water in May 2008.
+- 4.3.12 It is the role of Water Resource Management Plans, which are produced by the water companies (in this case Severn Trent Water), to investigate in far greater detail the impact of water supply and demand on the natural environment.
+WRMPs are subject to scrutiny under the Habitats Regulations. - 4.3.13 A draft WRMP was produced by Severn Trent Water in May 2008 and remains the latest document available.
 The East Midlands is dealt with as one Water Resource Zone.
 It notes: